Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 4. No live text impacts deliverability

 Imagine an email created with only images.
 Now imagine someone trying to comprehend what the email is about, but the images don’t load.
-All the effort to create the email goes for naught, mainly because there was no live text in the email.
+All the effort to create that email goes for naught, mainly because there was no live text in it.

 How to overcome it:

 When designing an email, don’t focus only on the creative aspects.
-Think about the email’s purpose.
-To have it read and prompt action.
-By including HTML text, which is what live text is, you’re able to create a message that gets seen and understood.
-It will display even when images don’t.
-Using an Email Creation Platform ensures all that happens appropriately.
-That’s not the case with a Design-to-Code workflow.
+Instead, think about the email’s purpose—to have it read and prompt action.
+By including HTML text, which is what live text is, you’re able to create a message that is seen and understood because it will display even when images don’t.
+Using an email creation platform ensures all that happens appropriately.
+That’s not the case with a design-to-code workflow.

 5. Images not retina quality